DISPLACEMENT, MIGRATION, AND THE HOLOCAUST

 Seminar participants will be introduced to Holocaust-related sources in the Museum’s unique film, oral history, testimony, recorded sound, archival, and photography collections, and the International Tracing Service Digital Archive.
+Additionally, participants will tour the Museum’s permanent exhibit and the special exhibition, Americans and the Holocaust.
 They will also meet staff scholars with expertise in various Holocaust-related topics with whom they can discuss their work.

-In addition to lecture and discussion, the Seminar will devote time to specific pedagogical strategies used by the three Seminar leaders and participants to examine these victim groups in the classroom.
+In addition to lecture and discussion, the Seminar will devote time to specific pedagogical strategies used by the two Seminar leaders and participants to examine the abovementioned victim groups and topics in the classroom.

 Admission will be decided without regard to the age, gender, race, creed, or national origin of the candidate.
 For non-local participants, the Mandel Center will defray the cost of (1) direct travel to and from the participant’s home institution and Washington, DC, and (2) lodging for the duration of the Seminar.
 Incidentals, meals, and book expenses must be defrayed by the candidates or their respective institutions.
 All participants must attend the entire Seminar.

-Applications must be postmarked or received in electronic form no later than Friday, March 30, 2018, and sent to:
+Applications must be postmarked or received in electronic form no later than Friday, March 29, 2019.
+Please send all materials to: